martincostello/blog/source/2024-09-10-whats-new-for-openapi-with-dotnet-9.html.md

 After the fix for the unstable schemas and the above changes, I took another look at the traces from my benchmark runs and spotted one other anomaly from the data.
 Looking at the data, I noticed that [transformers were being created too often][dotnet-aspnetcore-57211].

-This was due to an issue with the lifetime and disposal of transformers, meaning that they were being created once per schema, rather than once per generation of the OpenAPI document.
+This was due to an issue with the lifetime and disposal of transformers, meaning that they were being created once per _schema_, rather than once per generation of the OpenAPI _document_.
 This then had not only the overhead of the additional work, but also an impact to memory usage and garbage collection.

 ### Latest Results with .NET 9 RC.1

-After fixes for the above issues were merged, I re-ran the benchmarks against the latest daily build of .NET 9 from their CI, as at the time of writing, .NET 9 RC.1 isn't available yet.
+After changes for the above issues were merged, I re-ran the benchmarks against the latest daily build of .NET 9 from their CI, as at the time of writing, .NET 9 RC.1 isn't officially available yet.
 I've [written about using daily builds before][daily-builds], so check out that post if you're interested.

-With the latest version of the .NET SDK from the .NET 9 CI (`9.0.100-rc.1.24452.12` at the time of writing) things are notably improved compared to preview 7:
+With the latest version of the .NET SDK from the .NET 9 CI (`9.0.100-rc.1.24452.12` at the time of writing) things are noticeably improved compared to preview 7:

 ```